This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 12. Toothpaste and Water

-Use your toothpaste with which you polish your teeth to rub off grease by using an old toothbrush.
-Now, rinse the burner with hot water and wipe off water using a dry cloth.
+Apply toothpaste to the burner with an old toothbrush and scrub it.
+Now, rinse the burner with hot water and wipe off using a dry cloth.
 It works because the Phosphoric acid present in toothpaste has grease-cutting tendencies.

 13. Turpentine Oil

-This method asks for soaking a fresh cloth in turpentine oil and then rubbing it on the solid glued grease on the burner.
+This method includes soaking a fresh cloth in turpentine oil and then rubbing it on the solid glued grease on the burner.
 This will easily remove any kind of solidified stain.
 Use a clean cloth to rinse and shine.

 There you have, easy ways to clean your stove and enhance its life span using any of the methods mentioned above.
 Happy cleaning!

 If you found the post helpful, then do share it!